Creditnet Security Policies

 All credit card issuers marketed on Creditnet use advanced security technology to ensure the security and integrity of data transmitted between your browser and their application forms.
 Industry standard Secure Sockets Layer (SSL) encryption technology is employed where appropriate.

-We recommend you download the latest versions of Internet Explorer, Firefox, Safari, or your browser of choice to ensure the highest level of security while on Creditnet.com.
+We recommend you download the latest versions of Google Chrome, Internet Explorer, Firefox, Safari, or your browser of choice to ensure the highest level of security while on Creditnet.com.

 Because of the use of frames on our Site, web browsers sometimes mislead applicants into believing that an application is not secured, when in fact it is.
 Where multiple frames exist in a single window, the browser evaluates only the parent document which created the frames.
 Since that parent document is not secured, the browser echoes the non-secure status.
 Note that this behavior is normal, even when the bottom frame containing the target site is in secure mode.